wp-plugins/customericare-livechat/readme.txt

 - Russian
 - French

+= What is video chat? =

+It allows you and your customer to chat like on Skype, only using the browser without any software.

 == is there a paid version for power users? ==

 Yes.
 We have added paid features for demanding customers.